-Exhibits will run all day starting at 8:00 AM and run until 6PM.
-If you are interested in going to a talk, please make sure that you have coverage at your exhibit and don’t leave it unattended.
-There will be 3 speakers throughout the day.
-Tentatively scheduled for 9:30AM, 12 noon, and 3PM.
+Exhibits will run all day starting at 8 AM and run until 5PM.
+If you are interested in going to a talk, please make sure that you have coverage at your exhibit.
+You are not chained to your exhibit table, but we want you to be there as much as possible during show hours.
+There will be many speakers throughout the day.

 (Please plan on staying for the entire show; we can accommodate emergencies but we don’t want the show to start emptying out prematurely on Sunday afternoon.)